NicolasPetton/Indium/sphinx-doc/setup.rst

     ]
   }

+Custom script path overrides can be set with ``scriptPathOverrides``.
+See :ref:`scriptpaths` for more information on script paths and debugging.

-Custom sourcemap path overrides can be set with ``sourceMapPathOverrides``, see :ref:`sourcemaps` for mode information on sourcemaps and debugging.
+Custom sourcemap path overrides can be set with ``sourceMapPathOverrides``.
+See :ref:`sourcemaps` for more information on sourcemaps and debugging.

 .. _chrome_configuration: